MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Consolidate the environment*: Determine if you can combine environments without compromising their functionality.
 Combine environments that have functions that don’t overlap.
 For instance, you can merge a user acceptance environment with a quality assurance environment.
 The functions are distinct, and one environment is usually idle when the other is in use.

-  > :::image type="icon" source="../_images/risk.svg"::: Be cautious when you combine environments to ensure that you don't introduce conflicts or compromise the testing or development processes.
+  > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Be cautious when you combine environments to ensure that you don't introduce conflicts or compromise the testing or development processes.

 The following table provides examples of common preproduction environments.